thoughtspot/thoughtspot.github.io/_admin/worksheets/add-joins.md

 ---
 title: [Join a worksheet to another data source]

-last_updated: 6/24/2019
+last_updated: 11/18/2019
-summary: "Learn how to define joins between a worksheet and a table or view"
+summary: "Learn how to define joins between a worksheet and a table or view."
 toc: false
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html